Bipin67/Dual-Game/README.md

 # Ball-BouncingGame
-This is a task assigned for aball bouncing game
+This is a task assigned to make a dual multiplayer game where we can shoot to each other.